ywyeo1/medicalhumanitiesmusic/kim_jinhyeon.md

 It shows what choices humans make in the face of the inevitable catastrophic fate that is facing everyone, centering on the protagonist, Dr. Li and Health University.
 Not only is it a representative work of existentialist literature, but it is also the beginning of the disaster novel genre in public.

+The similar desease is described in Park Sang Young's 2024 drama [*The Love Law of Big city*](yum_jihyeon.md) The drama suran song "Erotic Joke"